15 Superfoods That Can Make You Fat

 In its purest form, coffee's benefits span from warding off Alzheimer's and cardiovascular disease to aiding weight loss efforts.
 But the second you start tinkering with your cuppa joe— adding things like chemical-filled flavor syrups, whipped cream, and fatty half-and-half—you start diminishing these health-protective properties and adding in tons of calories.
 To reap the most benefits from your morning cup, add a splash of milk, a teaspoon of sugar, and a shake of cinnamon if you need some extra flavor.

 BECAUSE THEY'RE DOUSED WITH CHEMICALS…

 Before you call our bluff on this one, hear us out!
 Both organic and conventionally grown strawberries get their bright red hue from antioxidant compounds called anthocyanins, which have been found to help reduce inflammation and reduce the risk of cardiovascular disease, cancer, and cognitive decline.
-However, conventional strawberries have a major flaw: they’re covered in pesticides that can cause a dip in metabolism and make it more difficult to lose weight.
-In fact, strawberries topped the 2016 Dirty Dozen, a list of the produce with the highest pesticide loads.
+However, conventional strawberries have a major flaw: they're covered in pesticides that can cause a dip in metabolism and make it more difficult to lose weight.
+In fact, strawberries topped the Environmental Working Group's (EWG) 2018 Dirty Dozen, a list of the produce with the highest pesticide loads.
 Your best move is to buy organic fruits and veggies whenever possible.
-Even though organic fruits and veggies have been found to carry pesticide residues (due to inadvertent spray drift in the air or cross-contamination in harvesting bins), they’re still the better option—especially when it comes to strawberries.
-Worried about the cost of the berries and other fresh fruits and veggies?
-Don’t miss our guide to Eat This, Not That! to Save Money on Produce!
+Even though organic fruits and veggies have been found to carry pesticide residues (due to inadvertent spray drift in the air or cross-contamination in harvesting bins), they're still the better option—especially when it comes to strawberries.

 BECAUSE MANUFACTURERS RUIN THEM…